pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_enrollment.rst

 Course authors and instructors can enroll students in a course either before or after they register their user accounts.
 You enroll students in a course by entering email addresses.
 When you enroll students, you have options to:

-* Auto enroll.
+* **Auto Enroll**.
 Enrolls any student who already has a registered user account in the course immediately.
 Students who are not registered are enrolled as soon as they do register and activate a user account for the same email address.
 As a result, students do not need to perform the explicit course enrollment step.

-* Notify students by email.
+* **Notify students by email**.
 The email message includes the name of the course, a link to the registration page, and a reminder to use the email address that you supplied for the student.
+Even if you do not choose to send a notification, enrolled students see your course on their dashboard when they log in.

 .. _enroll_student: